What we have been up to

 At Langdon Academy we believe that all children deserve the best experiences and learning opportunities and our curriculum has been designed to ensure these opportunities flow through every classroom, everyday.
 Learning at Langdon is engaging, challenging, fun and the activities always encourage the children to ask questions and extend their thinking as they become confident, independent life-long learners.

-Here are a few examples of what we have got up to over the last few weeks:
+Here are a few examples of what we have been up to recently:

 The children in Reception have been learning about animals and how to look after their pet fish.
 They had to make sure it had water in the tank and they fed it with fish food everyday.
 As scientists, they observed the fish and made lots of drawings.